Androcles and the Lion (1952 film): Cast

 Note that the opening sequence of the film places it during the time of Emperor Antoninus Pius, but the character is only addressed as "Caesar" during the film, as that was the formal way of addressing Roman Emperors.

 Production

-Harpo Marx was originally signed to play Androcles, and after the first five weeks of shooting, Pascal was thrilled with the results; but Howard Hughes, who had seen Young on TV, hired him for the lead, and Harpo was replaced.
+Harpo Marx was originally signed to play Androcles, and after the first five weeks of shooting, Pascal was thrilled with the results, but Howard Hughes, who had seen Young on TV, hired him for the lead, and Harpo was replaced.
 George Sanders was meant to play Caesar but was unable to get out of another commitment.
 José Ferrer was mentioned for the part of Androcles.

 Under Pascal's contract with George Bernard Shaw, the film had to include at least 75% of Shaw's original dialogue in the screenplay.
 This was not a problem for this particular play since the play was short; indeed, material had to be added.

-Victor Mature had a contract with RKO to make one film a year.
-However this film, while released by RKO, was produced by GB Productions.
+Victor Mature had a contract with RKO to make one film a year, but this film, while released by RKO, was produced by GB Productions.